-name” enters collaboration with Fire Eater
+”Company name” enters collaboration with Fire Eater

-name” has entered a strategic partnership with Fire Eater to expand its customer support with a complete range of Inergen-based fire protection products.
+”Company name” has entered a strategic partnership with Fire Eater to expand its customer support with a complete range of Inergen-based fire protection products.

 Inergen – also known as IG541 – consists of natural gases in the atmosphere (nitrogen 52%, argon 40%, and carbon dioxide 8%).
 As a result, activating a device has no impact on the environment.
 Chemicals are redundant.
 No greenhouse effect and no impact on the ozone layer.